 Open access

-How to publish as open as possible
+To publish research as open as possible

-Read Lund University open access policy for publications and artistic works in full (PDF, new tab)
+Read Lund University’s Open Access Policy for publications and artistic works in full (PDF, new tab)

 Plan S

-Ways to publish open access: gold, hybrid and green
+Ways to publish open access

 By publishing in a journal where all articles are openly available, the entire journal is free and open to everyone.
 In most cases, paid for by a so-called Article Processing Charge (APC), and for books, a Book Processing Charge (BPC).